Yandex Cloud

 yc managed-postgresql cluster update --help

-2. Run the following command with the list of settings to update:
+2. Run the following command with the list of settings you want to update:

 yc managed-postgresql cluster update <cluster_name_or_ID> \